modernish/modernish/README.md

 stack to clean up after themselves on exit, as those cleanups would already have been done.

+### Other stack functions ###

+`pushparams` and `popparams`: push and pop the complete set of positional parameters.
+No arguments are supported.

+For the four functions below, *item* can be a variable name, short-form shell option (dash plus letter), `@` to refer to the positional parameters stack used with `pushparams` and `popparams`, or `--trap=`*SIGNAME* to refer to the trap stack for the indicated signal.

+`stackempty` *item*: Tests if a stack is empty.
+Returns status 0 if it is, 1 if it is not.

+`stacksize` [ `-s` ] *item*: Leaves the size of a stack in the `REPLY` variable and, if option `-s` is not given, writes it to standard output.

+`printstack` [ `-Q` ] *item*: Outputs a stack's content.
+Option `-Q` shell-quotes each stack value before printing it, allowing for parsing multi-line or otherwise complicated values.
+Column 1 of the output contains `S` if the value is set, `U` if unset.
+Column 2 to 7 of the output contain the number of the item (down to 0).
+If the item is set, column 8 and 9 contain a colon and a space, and column 10 and up contain the value, or `(unset entry)` if the item is unset.
+Returns status 0 on success, 1 if that stack is empty.

+`clearstack` *item*: Clears a stack, discarding all items on it.
+Returns status 0 on success, 1 if that stack was already empty.

 ## Hardening: emergency halt on error ##